ZenkakuHiragana/splatoonsweps/README.md

     You can still load them in 64-bit build so I recommend to switch to it.
 * You may experience major frame drops if your VRAM amount is not enough.
     Make sure to set the ink resolution option (found in where you change playermodel for the SWEPs) correctly.
+* If you see errors on map load and can't paint at all, try removing cache files.
+    * They are located in `garrysmod/data/splatoonsweps/<mapname>.txt` for singleplayer and listen server host.
+    * They are located in `garrysmod/download/data/splatoonsweps/<mapname>.txt` for multiplayer games.

 ***